Vandalia – Jerold Leroy Patterson, 80, passed away Saturday, November 9th at the Otterbein Retirement Community in Lebanon, Ohio.

 In 1976 Jerry and Nancy and daughter Laura moved to Vandalia, Ohio, where Jerry was employed as an aeronautical engineer with the Air Force Research Laboratories, where he and his co-workers were recognized for their leadership in developing state-of-the-art computer programs.

 Throughout his lifetime, volunteering and serving the community were very important to Jerry.
 He was a Montgomery County volunteer Deputy Sheriff for 20 years.
 He was also very active with St. John’s Lutheran Church in Vandalia and its boy scout troop.

 In 1999 Jerry and Nancy moved to their retirement home on Platte Lake, Benzie County, Michigan and enjoyed many years “Up North” spending time with family and friends, as well as being active members of the Frankfort Lutheran Church.

 In 2016, Jerry was diagnosed with Lewy Body Dementia, a form of Parkinson’s.
 They moved to the Otterbein Retirement Community in Lebanon, Ohio, to be closer to their children.

 A visitation and funeral will be held in the spring at Rockford Methodist Church.
 Internment will take place at Blythefield Memory Gardens.
 In lieu of flowers, the family suggests donations be made to The Parkinson Research Foundation or Hospice.

-To send flowers to Jerold's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jerold L. Patterson, please visit our floral store.